sushovan4/shape-reconstruction/README.md

 The homepage consists of a navigation menu on top, below it are a white canvas on the left and selection tools on the right side.

 ![website](http://www.smajhi.com/shape-reconstruction/img/whole.png)

 The canvas is the place where all visualizations take place.
+The selection tools to its right is the main user input section, where four of its subsections are stacked vertically.
+Each subsection is discussed below.

 #### Select Shape
+This input tool lets the user select a shape from dropdown menu shown below:
+Except for the first option, choosing other shapes immediately draws the selected shape on the canvas.

 ![website](http://www.smajhi.com/shape-reconstruction/img/shape_select.png)